kube-burner/kube-burner/README.md

 # kube-burner

 Kube-burner is a tool aimed to stress a kubernetes cluster.
-A 1000 feet overview of its behaviour can be described with three simple steps:
+An overview of its behaviour can be summarized with these three steps:

-- Perform the actions declared in the jobs.
+- Create the objects declared in the jobs.
 - Collect desired on-cluster prometheus metrics.
 - Write and/or index them to the configured TSDB.